lyft/flinkk8soperator/docs/crd.md

   * **Image** `type:string required=True`
     The image name format should be registry/repository[:tag] to pull by tag, or registry/repository[@digest] to pull by digest

+  * **ImagePullPolicy** `type:v1.PullPolicy`
+    The default pull policy is IfNotPresent which causes the Kubelet to skip pulling an image if it already exists.

+  * **ImagePullSecrets** `type:[]v1.LocalObjectReference`
+    Indicates name of Secrets, Kubernetes should get the credentials from.

   * **TaskManagerConfig** `type:TaskManagerConfig required=true`
     Configuration for the Flink task manager